lulia0228/Document_IE/README.md

 It takes about 20 seconds for training a epoch on one GTX1080 GPU.

-My box level prediction on sroie infomation extract task3 is as follows:
+My box level prediction on SROIE infomation extract task3 is as follows:

                            |  precision |  recall  | f1-score
                ————————————|————————————|——————————|——————————